Occupation of the Malheur National Wildlife Refuge: Surrender of the last four militants involved

 At about 4:30 p.m. on February 10, David Fry rode past the police barricades using an all-terrain vehicle before returning to the refuge at high speed.
 Federal authorities claimed that caused them to begin to surround the refuge at around 5:45 p.m.

 Michael Arnold, Ammon Bundy's lawyer, learned of the escalation from a live feed where the remaining holdouts were talking of murder and asking to speak to Nevada Assemblywoman Michele Fiore.
 Fiore was informed of the request as her flight touched down at the Portland International Airport in Portland, Oregon.
 Meanwhile, Arnold sent text messages to an FBI negotiator saying: "Fiore is landing now.
 Can you get her on the phone with the people at the refuge? ...
 We can slow this down by offering Michele Fiore to talk to them."
 Fiore stated on a YouTube livestream with the militants that she would try to mediate the situation.
 While she talked to the four militants, Arnold worked on getting the FBI on the phone.
 At 7:38 p.m., an FBI agent told Arnold that Fiore was doing a good job and they should go to Burns.

 Later that night, it was reported that the remaining militants would be turning themselves in to the FBI at 8:00 a.m. on the following morning.
 On the morning of February 11, Fiore and Arnold arrived in Burns.
-Fiore met with Reverend Franklin Graham at the Burns Municipal Airport, who had flown in there on his private airplane, and both were driven to the refuge in an FBI armored truck, with Arnold in a vehicle behind them.
-Fiore and Graham took turns addressing the militants over a loudspeaker on the truck, and Arnold provided the FBI Ammon Bundy's recorded message for Fry.
+Fiore met with Reverend Franklin Graham at the Burns Municipal Airport, who had flown in there on his private airplane.
+Both were driven to the refuge in an FBI armored truck, with Arnold in a vehicle behind them.
+Fiore and Graham took turns addressing the militants over a loudspeaker on the truck, and Arnold provided Ammon Bundy's recorded message for Fry to the FBI.
 By 11:00 a.m., Sean and Sandra Anderson, Jeff Banta, and Fry surrendered to the FBI without incident.
 The previous night, Cliven Bundy had been arrested by the FBI after deplaning at the Portland International Airport on charges related to events that were alleged to have occurred during the 2014 Bundy standoff.
 He had flown to Portland to support Fry, Banta, and the Andersons.
 In February 2016, the elder Bundy was transported back from Portland, Oregon, to Las Vegas, Nevada, to be tried in the United States District Court for the District of Nevada on charges related to the standoff at his Nevada ranch.
 In the first trial there, two defendants who were not charged in Oregon were convicted of some counts, with the jury deadlocked on other charges against them and four others.
 The two who received guilty verdicts were sentenced on July 26 and 27.
 Retrials of the first six and the trials of the remaining eleven defendants were scheduled for June 26 by Judge Gloria Navarro.